Soimuen11/Portfolio/readme.md

 ## Todos

-+ Fixed responsivity for home & contacts
-+ Need to fix responsivity for about & projects page
++ Need to fix responsivity for projects page
 + Add more projects whenever I have more to showcase (at least one more would be great)

 ## When done

-+ Publish as github page (.io)
 + Share with discord server(s) & ask for feedback
 + Share on workplace & ask for feedback